 Encouragement, praise, and positive words are the best glue for relationships of all types.
+These lift us up and help us keep moving forward in live in good directions.
 One common challenge as we build friendships and relationships is avoiding backbiting or harmful gossiping.
 These types of communications can harm us and others as well.
 It is also important to not automatically believe that someone else is speaking about us.
 Backbiting refers to speaking in a negative, spiteful, put-down way about a person who is not present.
 Even when the words are true, the intent and effect are destructive, creating disunity and damaging someone's reputation, whether or not the person spoken of finds out what we said.
 Before speaking, it is wise to ask whether the words will make "smaller" the person spoken about, in the view of the person who is listening.
 Would the person spoken about dislike and become unhappy about what is said?
 If so, then we are best to consider staying quiet.
 Friendships and relationships work best where there is respect, acceptance, compassion, loyalty, friendliness, justice, kindness, truthfulness, and unity.